Experienced Workers’ Compensation Attorneys Serving Clients in Oxford

 Workers’ compensation is a no-fault insurance program mandated by the state of Mississippi and overseen by the Mississippi Workers’ Compensation Commission.
 The workers’ comp system covers medical treatment, benefits, and wage compensation for workers who are hurt, become ill, or lose their lives on the job.
 To make a claim, employees must inform their employer of the injury no more than 30 days after it happened.

-Because it is a no-fault system, workers’ comp does not require the determination of fault in a workplace accident.
+Since it is a no-fault system, workers’ comp does not require the determination of fault in a workplace accident.
 This means that you cannot sue your employer and your employer cannot deny benefits if the injury was your fault.

 There are extenuating circumstances to no-fault coverage, however.
 For example, if it is proven that you were intoxicated at the time of injury or intentionally harmed yourself, benefits may be denied.